StefanEJonsson/osiris/README.md

 * `O` represents the empty set.
 * `I` represents a set containing only one element. {()}

 Shapes can be combined using addition and multiplication to create more complex shapes.
-Addition in this case means tagged union and multiplication means carteasean product.
+Addition in this case means tagged union and multiplication means cartesian product.

 If `a = range(-1,1)` and `b = upto(2)` then